-Whether or not you plan to attend the meeting, please provide your proxy by either using the Internet or telephone as explained in the accompanying proxy statement or filling in, signing, dating, and promptly mailing a proxy card.
+Your vote is very important.
+Whether or not you plan to attend the Annual General Meeting, please provide your proxy as soon as possible by either using the Internet or telephone as explained in the accompanying proxy statement or by completing, signing, dating, and promptly mailing your proxy card.
 Your proxy must be received by 11:59 p.m.
-Eastern Time on June 4, 2018.
+Eastern Daylight Time on June 3, 2020.

-By Order of the Board of Directors, S. WADE SHEEK Secretary
+By Order of the Board of Directors, Hatsuki Miyata Secretary